rayference/joseki/docs/explanation.md

 ### Metadata conventions

 The NetCDF format allows to store metadata alongside data.
-Joseki's data sets metadata follow the
+Joseki's datasets metadata follow the
 [conventions for Climate and Forecast (v1.8)](http://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html).

 ### Standard names

 The Climate and Forecast (CF) conventions define standard names to describe variables.
-Joseki's data sets comply with
+Joseki's datasets comply with
 [CF Standard Name Table Version 77, 19 January 2021](http://cfconventions.org/Data/cf-standard-names/77/build/cf-standard-name-table.html),
 except for the following variables for which a standard name did not exist in the table and was derived: